 Now Is the Right Time!

-As a parent or someone in a parenting role, you play an essential role in your child’s success.
+As a parent or someone in a parenting role, you play an essential role in your 10-year-old child’s success.
 There are intentional ways to grow a healthy parent-child relationship, and growing skills in reading is a great way to do it.

 Reading is essential for your child’s success in school.
 Reading also plays a critical role in your child’s